 BCLT members have been involved in the project from the start.
 A Prospective Residents Group have been meeting regularly to support the development and steer the design process.
-A register of interest for the scheme was opened in 2015, this register closed in March of 2017 due to high demand from BCLT members and local Lockleaze residents in need of affordable housing.
-The matching process for all homes is now complete.
+If you wish to get involved in the project, please .

 Local Community Consultations